-To help you decide if going limited is the best option for you, we’ve examined the key differences between operating as a sole trader versus a limited company, highlighting the tax treatment and extra responsibilities you’ll need to consider before making your decision.
+To help you decide if going limited is the best option for you, we’ve examined the key differences between operating as a sole trader versus a limited company.
+We have highlighted the tax treatment and extra responsibilities you’ll need to consider before making your decision.

 What are the differences between Sole Traders & Limited Companies?

-Structure: As a sole trader you’re a one man band; you’re the business, the owner, the staff, and the manager.
-In comparison, if you decide to incorporate your business, it becomes a separate legal entity, you become a shareholder, serving the company as a director.
+As a sole trader you’re a one man band; you’re the business, the owner, the staff, and the manager.
+In comparison, if you decide to incorporate your business, it becomes a separate legal entity.
+You’ll become a shareholder, serving the company as a director.

 What benefits are there to incorporating a business?